Hall-Erik/recipebox-django-ng/README.md

-# recipe_box Back-end
+# recipe_box

 A recipe sharing app built in Django and Angular.
-This will be similar to the version I built in Flask [here](https://github.com/Hall-Erik/recipe_box).
+This is similar to a project I built in Flask [here](https://github.com/Hall-Erik/recipe_box).

-The Angular frontend can be found [here](https://github.com/Hall-Erik/recipebox-frontend)

 This project is live on Heroku [here](https://drf-recipebox.herokuapp.com)

 ## Development server

+### Backend

-Download and run `python manage.py migrate` to build a SQLite database.
+Open a terminal in the project root and run `python manage.py migrate` to build a SQLite database.

 Download the dependencies with `pip install -r requirements.txt`.